majazaloznik/2018-chase_africa/README.md

 At the present time I do not have permission to publicly share the data, but hopefully this will be possible in the future.

+# Presentations

+1. The first presentation on preliminary data analysis prepared for the 4.12.2018 meeting is [available here](https://majadaloznik.github.io//2018-chase-afica/presentations/2018-12-04-chase_africa-first_cut.html)

 # Technical

 Here's the current makefile structure of this repo